open-edge-insights/eii-core/docker_setup/README.md

 1. All configurable options for IEI goes into [.env](.env) file.
 2. All the provisioning related containers goes into [provision-compose.yml](provision-compose.yml)    and IEI containers goes into [docker-compose.yml](docker-compose.yml)
 3. Provide the right value for "CONFIG_FILE" in [.env](.env) file for video source.
-   1. `factory.json` - value to be used if working with defect video files
+   1. [factory.json](./config/factory.json) - value to be used if working with a defect video file
-   2. `factory_prod.json` (default) - value to be used if working with the camera setup
+   2. [factory_single_cam_basler.json](./config/factory_single_cam_basler.json) - value to be used if working with single basler camera setup
-      1. Update `factory_prod.json` to use the correct ingestors.
-[Updating Ingestors](https://github.intel.com/ElephantTrunkArch/IEdgeInsights/blob/master/agent/README.md)
+   3. [factory_single_cam_rtsp.json](./config/factory_single_cam_rtsp.json) - value to be used if working with single rtsp camera setup or simulated rtsp camera stream from VLC
+   4. [factory_multi_cam.json](./config/factory_multi_cam.json) - value to be used if working with multiple streams coming from the same or diff sources (rtsp,                                                                basler, usb)
 4. `<Factory control App>`Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for ingestion configuration
   over MQTT, alarm light and reset button
 5. Provide the right value for TPM_ENABLE in [.env](.env) file for using TPM feature.
 This configuration should be used when the IEI is expected to leverage TPM for storing vault specific secret credentials.
 If one sets it to false, certain credentials are stored in file system.